readbeyond/lachesis/README.rst

     # work on this Unicode string
     s = u"Hello, World.
 This is a second sentence, with a comma too!
 And a third sentence."

-    # but you can also pass a list with pre-split text
+    # but you can also pass a list with pre-split sentences
     # s = [u"Hello World.", u"This is a second sentence.", u"Third one, bla bla"]

     # create a Text object from the Unicode string
     doc = Document(raw=s, language=Language.ENGLISH)

     # tokenize, split sentences, and POS tagging
-    # the best NLP library will be chosen,
+    # the best available NLP library will be chosen
-    # depending on the language of the text
     nlp1 = NLPEngine()
     nlp1.analyze(doc)

-    # the text has been divided into tokens,
+    # the text has been divided into tokens, grouped in sentences
-    # grouped in sentences:
     for s in doc.sentences:
         print(s)                                        # raw
         print(s.string(tagged=True))                    # tagged
-        print(s.string(raw=True, eol=u"|", eos=u""))    # raw, no CC line and sentence marks
+        print(s.string(raw=True, eol=u"|", eos=u""))    # raw w/o CC line and sentence marks

-    # explicitly specify an NLP library
+    # explicitly specify the NLP library NLTK,
-    # in this case, use "nltk"
-    # (other options include: "pattern", "spacy", "udpipe")
+    # other options include: "pattern", "spacy", "udpipe"
     nlp2 = NLPEngine()
     nlp2.analyze(doc, wrapper=u"nltk")
     ...

     # if you need to analyze many documents,
-    # you can preload (and keep cached) an NLP library,
+    # preload (and keep in cache) an NLP library,
     # even different ones for different languages
     nlp3 = NLPEngine(preload=[
         (u"en", u"spacy"),